Annotated Examples

 1. The Default Chain (Tool Use)

-This is the chain that runs when you run vibe "hello" without explicitly providing a --chain flag.
+This is the chain used for interactive chat when you run contenox chat "hello" (or rely on the configured default chain) without an explicit --chain flag.
 It defines a loop between the model and the tools.
+A bare contenox "hello" uses default-run-chain.json via the injected run command instead — see the CLI reference.

 {